 When banks fail, the FDIC often must pay out millions of dollars to account holders.
 Bank failures also cause a panic within the financial markets.
 FIRREA was passed in the aftermath of the savings and loan crisis of the 1980’s.
 The law allows prosecutors to go after banks that engage in risky decision making and companies that defraud banks.

 We are currently looking for bank whistleblowers with inside information about subprime auto loans.
-Employees of automakers and large dealer groups may also qualify.
+Employees of automakers and large dealer groups that know about bank lending practices may also qualify.
 Lenders that engage in these practices hurt consumers and place our banking system at risk.

-For more information, contact attorney Brian Mahany at or by phone at (414) 704-6731 (direct).
+For more information, contact attorney Brian Mahany ONLINE by email at or by phone at (414) 704-6731 (direct).
 All inquiries are protected by the attorney – client privilege and kept confidential.

 MahanyLaw – Over $100 Million in Awards Paid to Our Bank Whistleblowers